-Young, graceful, beautiful, her chiseled body spun weightlessly on the toe of her yellow satin slipper, then knee buckling, she relinquished to the pain of another cramp.
+Zealous to her love of dance, she pushed ardently through one more pirouette, delicately balancing on one toe.
+Young, graceful, beautiful, her chiseled body spun weightlessly on the toe of her yellow satin slipper; knee buckling, she relinquished to the pain of another cramp.

-Once she tried to leave and it didn’t end pretty – she should have known by seeing what the other girls went through.
+I tried to leave once, and it didn’t end pretty – I should have known better by seeing what happened to the other girls.

-“Kill it,” he’d demanded, “just get rid of it; can’t have a kid ruin that sleek body of yours.”
+“Kill it,” he’d demanded, “can’t have a kid ruin that sleek body of yours.”

 Jillian was torn – she wanted to dance, but she wanted this baby; she wanted out, but she knew what Victor would do; she wanted to live, but she knew the inevitable choice.

-Emotionally drained, Jillian awoke from the anesthetic knowing she had ruined her life.
-Dreams for a future, the desire for her child and for dance – gone – forever.
-Can I ever forgive myself …how can I go back…would life even be possible again?
+Emotionally drained, Jillian awoke from the anesthetic, knowing her life was not the only one she had ruined.
+Dreams for a future, the desire for her child, and her love for dance – gone forever.

-Aborted: her baby, her life’s dreams, all her ambitions—Jillian despairingly gulped down the bottle of sedatives, laid back, and closed her eyes.
+Aborted of life’s dreams and ambitions, Jillian despairingly gulped the bottle of sedatives and closed her eyes.

-*This story won first place in Springfield Writers’ Guild 2014 Literary Contest and was also published in the anthology, Creative Collections.
+This flash fiction won 1st place in the Springfield Writers’ Guild 2014 Literary Contest and was published in the anthologies, Creative Collections, and A Quick Read.